nataliarsand/startashtanga/README.md

 ## Contributing

 We welcome contributions!
 This project is meant to be built by the global Ashtanga community.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-### How to Contribute
+### Quick Start for Contributors

 1. **Fork** the repository
 2. **Create a branch** for your feature (`git checkout -b feature/amazing-feature`)